StackExchange/dnscontrol/docs/getting-started.md

 You can change the "DEFAULT_NOT_SET" text by following the documentation for the [BIND provider]({{site.github.url}}/providers/bind) to set the "master" and "mbox" settings.
+Try that now.

-## 5. Use your own domains
+## 7. Use your own domains

 Now that we know the system is working for test data, try controlling a real domain (or a test domain if you have one).